CATcher-org/CATcher/README.md

 ## 2.2.
 Set up Github Repositories
-This application 4 separate repositories, one for each phase in the bug reporting process.
+This application requires 4 separate repositories.
+1. Settings Repository
+2. Bug Testing Phase / Tester's Response Phase Repository (**Both** phases utilize the same repository)
+3. Team's Response Phase Repository
+4. Moderation Phase Repository

 For each phase, users with write access will be able to upload files (e.g. screenshots, .txt files, etc...) onto the repository's `/file` folder.
 These files are used in conjuction with issue description and comments in a form of a link.
 As for images, the actual image will be displayed.

 **NOTE**: The repositories used in the *Bug Reporting Phase* and *Tester's Response Phase* are to be located in the individual User's Repository.

 ### 2.2.1.
 Settings Repository
 The name of this repository must be stated in the application during login.
-This repository must contain a `data.csv` and a `settings.json` file.
+This repository must contain a **`data.csv`** and a **`settings.json`** file.

 The `data.csv` file, must contain the following information:
 1. Roles of users.
 (Student, Tutor, Admin)